The Cutting Edge

 So, Is My Damascus Blade Real?

-Some people still insist that any Damascus steel made through the pattern-welded method and etching is not real Damascus.
-Those people are simply wrong.
+Some people insist that unless Damascus steel is made through the ancient Wootz method, it’s not “real” Damascus.
+Those people are wrong.

-If you have a Damascus blade that was made with pattern-welded steel and some acid etching, then you do indeed have a real Damascus blade.
-Considering pretty much every single knife on the market that says it’s Damascus is pattern-welded steel, it’s not a big deal.
+If your Damascus blade was made using pattern-welded steel and acid etching, you do indeed have a real Damascus blade.
+Considering nearly every Damascus knife on the market today is pattern-welded, it’s nothing to worry about.

 Real Damascus is intrinsic to the steel itself but fake Damascus is only a facade.